YassineAlami/E-banking--Securing-Spring-Boot-BackEnd-MicroServices-Angular-FrontEnd-using-OAuth2-OIDC-Keycloak/README.md

 <br><br>
-At the  branch labeled "Part3" we will see how to develop and secure an application based on microservices using OAuth 2, OIDC, Keycloak :
+At the  branch labeled "Part3" we will see how to develop and secure an application based on microservices using OAuth 2, OIDC, Keycloak : <br>

-🟢 Invenroty-service
+🟢 Invenroty-service <br>
-🟢 Frontend with Tymeleaf
+🟢 Frontend with Tymeleaf<br>
-🟢 Frontend with Angular
+🟢 Frontend with Angular<br>